 Post-experimental questionnaire.
 After the evaluation task, participants completed a questionnaire: we used the original Olson and Fazio (2001) post-experimental questionnaire followed by the questionnaire used in the studies of Bar-Anan et al. (2010).
 With respect to the former, participants first answered three open-ended questions: 1.
 Think back to the very first part of the experiment.
 Did you notice anything out of the ordinary in the way the words and pictures were presented during the surveillance tasks?
 2. Did you notice anything systematic about how particular words and images appeared together during the surveillance tasks?
 3. Did you notice anything about the words and images that appeared with certain cartoon creatures?
 Although the original authors recommended that we collect data for all three questions, they also recommended that we only use the first two questions when assessing awareness.

 With respect to the Bar-Anan et al. (2010) protocol, participants were asked the following three questions: 1.
 For some participants, during the first task, there was one cartoon creature that always appeared with positive images and words, and one that always appeared with negative images and words.
 Do you think it happened in your case? (response options: No, I did not notice if that happened in my task, Yes, that happened in my task).
 2. During the first task, which of the two characters was consistently presented with positive images and words?
 3. During the first task, which of the two characters was consistently presented with negative images and words? (response options to questions 2 and 3: CSpos (certainly), CSpos (probably), CSpos (guess), CSneg (guess), CSneg (probably), CSneg (certainly).
-Finally, we assessed for familiarity with the Pokémon presented in the task: How familiar were you with the cartoon creatures that appeared in the surveillance tasks? (response scale: 0 = Not familiar at all to 8 = Very familiar).
+Finally, we assessed familiarity with the Pokémon presented in the task: How familiar were you with the cartoon creatures that appeared in the surveillance tasks? (response scale: 0 = Not familiar at all to 8 = Very familiar).

 Experimental fidelity.
 We took a number of steps in order to maximize experimental fidelity across labs.
 First, given differences in the native languages of participating labs (e.g., Dutch, German, Spanish, French, Polish), materials originally produced in English were translated.
 We did so using a forward and backward translation process.
 Specifically, materials were first translated from English into the native language used at a given lab by one member of that participating team.
 This translation was then backward translated into English by another member of that same team who was not involved in the initial translation process.
 This backward translation was returned to the coordinating team for verification and approval.
 When necessary (i.e., where the backward translation was not approved) the translation process was repeated until approval was provided.
 Second, the entire experimental protocol was standardized across all labs.
-Specifically, each lab run the experiment using the same program and general materials (i.e., developed in PsychoPy; Peirce, 2007) which generated identically formatted raw data files across all sites.
+Specifically, each lab ran the experiment using the same program and general materials (i.e., developed in PsychoPy; Peirce, 2007), which generated identically formatted raw data files across all sites.
 We then collated these data files from all sites and analyzed them centrally using a single set of R code and scripts.

 Results